ros2/rmw_iceoryx/README.md

 The following instructions show you how to install [iceoryx](https://github.com/eclipse/iceoryx) and its rmw implementation.
 The installation of iceoryx and rmw_iceoryx is pretty straight forward.
-All provided packages can be built with colcon so that you can easily build both, iceoryx and rmw_iceoryx, within your ROS2 workspace. rmw_iceoryx is using the [rosidl_typesupport_introspection](https://github.com/ros2/rosidl) which allows for building iceoryx on top of an existing ROS2 workspace or even debian installation as no ROS2 messages have to be built again.
+All provided packages can be built with colcon so that you can easily build both, iceoryx and rmw_iceoryx, within your ROS 2 workspace. rmw_iceoryx is using the [rosidl_typesupport_introspection](https://github.com/ros2/rosidl) which allows for building iceoryx on top of an existing ROS2 workspace or even debian installation as no ROS 2 messages have to be built again.

-To install iceoryx and rmw_iceoryx in a ROS2 workspace, just execute the steps below:
+To install iceoryx and rmw_iceoryx in a ROS 2 workspace, just execute the steps below:

 ```
 mkdir -p ~/iceoryx_ws/src